akalinux/span-tools/README.md

 __First we need to turn validation on__

-We will be using the same data set as our previous example, so the main differences come in 2 pars.
+We will be using the same data set as our previous example, the main differences come in 3 parts.
   - The import of the "slices" package for sorting
   - Turning validation on
+  - The introduction of an additional function into the "main" package

 __Our updated imports for this example:__